-Note: During the year ended June 30, 2017, expenditures exceeded appropriations in various categories noted above.
-These overages were funded by available fund balance and excess revenues in the current year
+Note: During the year ended June 30, 2018, expenditures exceeded appropriations in various categories noted above.
+These overages were in part due to the accounting for capital leases in year one, and were funded by available fund balance and excess revenues in the current year.